sevdari/hallucination_probes/clariden/README.md

 [train.sbatch](./train.sbatch) can be used to run a sbatch job on the cluster when it comes to setting up an interactive session, clariden docs are reaaally useful

+To enable logging to huggingface, create a file `~/keys/hf_token` with your token.